 Why is education often at the center of struggles for racial justice?
 Do students of color on college and high school campuses face political obstacles today that are comparable to those of the 1960s?
 What does it mean when political leaders and public intellectuals say, “education is the civil rights issue of our generation?”
 In this seminar, we will examine the interplay of race and education in student protest traditions in the U.S. Students can expect to interrogate representations and expressions of youth culture, sites of student rebellion, and systems of power in educational institutions.
 Specific topics of study will include Critical Race Theory, civil rights and black power, anti-war protests, sexual assault on college campuses and issues of access to higher education for undocumented students.
 As a topic of inquiry in American studies, students in this seminar will engage “in provocative thinking about the contradictions of U.S. ideals and lived realities” through interdisciplinary measures.
 No prerequisite.
 Offered every other year.

-This course will introduce students to the major theoretical writings about education—Dewey, Kozol, Ravitch and Freire.
-We will inquire about the "global achievement gap" and "cultural literacy" and interview teachers from a broad range of educational backgrounds — public, private, parochial and charter.
-The seminar will meet weekly and students will engage during the week in Moodle discussions about issues raised in the readings.
+This course introduces students to the major theoretical writings about education—Dewey, Kozol, Ravitch and Freire.
+We inquire about the "global achievement gap" and "cultural literacy" and interview teachers from a broad range of educational backgrounds — public, private, parochial and charter.
+The seminar meets weekly and students engage during the week in Moodle discussions about issues raised in the readings.
 Students also will have a participant-observer experience in a public high school, with an introductory day in early January break and a week-long residency the second week of spring break.
 Credits given only for attending all components of the course.
 Permission of instructor required.
 Junior standing.
 This interdisciplinary course does not count toward the completion of any diversification requirement.

 America is the great, ongoing experiment of modernity, a nation thoroughly structured by all that is considered new in the Western world: liberal democracy, science, technology, industry and capitalism.
 The colonization of America by Europe led to the status of the United States as a laboratory for political, social and artistic theories which otherwise may never have been attempted.
 At the same time, the rest of the world has often looked at the United States from a critical, even adversarial perspective.
 As recent history has shown, America is not just a European obsession, but increasingly finds itself today in a multilateral geopolitical environment.
 The Sept.
 11 attacks were a brutal awakening for many Americans to the hostility that exists in parts of the world against U.S. foreign policy, and against the identity of American citizens.
 Is such hostility related to the European ambivalence toward America, or is it an entirely new phenomenon, with separate historical and intellectual roots?
 What new insights do the critiques from non-European regions contribute to an understanding of America’s relationship to the rest of the world?
 Each week, we will examine texts that center on a particular theme of European-American intellectual relations, the emerging and complex relationship between Islam and America, the longstanding tension with Latin America, and critiques of American-style modernity from Japan.
 Among the European texts studied are works by Bartolomé de las Casas, Alexis de Tocqueville, Friedrich Nietzsche, Simone de Beauvoir, and Jean Baudrillard.
 Middle Eastern authors include Osama bin Laden, Jalal Al-i Ahmad, and Sayyid Qutb.
 Among the Latin American authors are Fidel Castro, Eduardo Galeano, and Che Guevara.
 From Japan, they include Keiji Nishitani and Shunya Yoshimi.
 We also will view and discuss several films by directors such as Godfrey Reggio and Adam Curtis.
 This counts toward the major in French (track II or track III) when pre-arranged with Professor Guiney.
 This counts toward an elective for the political science major.
 No prerequisite.
 This interdisciplinary course does not count toward the completion of any diversification requirement.